 You can go home whenever you feel you are ready.
-You may experience some watery and blood stained discharge and discomfort for a day or two (occasionally this can go on for longer) and may require simple pain killers to alleviate any pelvic discomfort.
-If the procedure is successful you should have only scanty periods in the future, or none at all.
+You may experience some watery and blood stained discharge which may contain some debris this can go on for 2-6 weeks.
+You may also have some discomfort for a few days to a couple of weeks after the procedure (occasionally this can go on for longer) and may require simple pain killers to alleviate any pelvic discomfort.
+If the procedure is successful you should have only scanty periods in the future, or hopefully none at all.